When you migrate reference data assets, MDM SaaS uses internal IDs, aliases, and names to identify Reference 360 assets.

 When you migrate reference data assets from one organization to another, Reference 360 uses internal IDs, aliases, and names to identify reference data assets.

-When you import an asset, Reference 360 compares the internal ID of the asset with the internal ID of the existing assets.
+When you import an asset, Reference 360 first compares the internal ID of the asset that you import with the internal ID of existing assets.
+If the internal ID of the asset you import and the internal ID of any existing asset aren’t null and they match, the existing asset is successfully updated.

 The asset migration fails if the names match but meet the following criteria: